mawyss/scion/doc/protocols/scion-header.rst

 ----------

 **Control plane:**
-The beaconing process is the same as for SCION, but the last hop not only adds the 6 bytes of the truncated MAC, but further appends the remaining 10 bytes, which together define the 16-byte authenticator :math:`{\sigma_{\text{LH}}}` for the last hop (LH).
+The beaconing process is the same as for SCION, but the last AS not only adds the 6 bytes of the truncated MAC, but further appends the remaining 10 bytes, which together define the 16-byte authenticator :math:`{\sigma_{\text{LH}}}` for the last hop (LH).